Nonmelanoma Skin Cancer: Overview

 - Limiting your sun exposure when UV (ultraviolet) light is strongest, between 10 a.m. and 4 p.m.

 - Wearing clothing to shade your face and cover your body

 - Doing skin checks

 You may be able to spot skin cancer early when it’s easier to treat by doing a regular skin self-exam.
+If you are at risk, see a dermatologist regularly.
+That may also allow you to detect skin cancers when they're easier to treat.
 Become familiar with the way your skin and moles look.
 Talk with your healthcare provider about any bumps, spots, or other marks that appear on your skin.
 Show your provider any area of skin that doesn’t look normal.